-This two day live instructor-led Professional Business Writing training course offers effective strategies to sharpen your writing skills by structuring your ideas logically, exercising diplomacy in letters and reports, and shaping your arguments.
+This one day live instructor-led Professional Business Writing training course offers effective strategies to sharpen your writing skills by structuring your ideas logically, exercising diplomacy in letters and reports, and shaping your arguments.
 Though businesses increasingly rely on technology, technological skills alone do not guarantee success in the workplace.
 You must still develop your ideas, express them clearly, and persuade others of their viability.

 In contemporary business environments, information overload makes it necessary for you to communicate clearly and concisely.
 With the Professional Business Writing training course, you will learn to analyze your audience, organize your writing, and employ effective persuasive techniques, so that your writing makes an impact.

 Attendees who successfully complete the Professional Business Writing Training course will receive 6 SHRM PDC's towards the SHRM-CP or SHRM-SCP Certification, after course completion.